City of Lima

 Questions and answers about the visit to Lima

-• 1) What is the weather like?
+• 1) How’s the weather?

 Lima has a temperate climate with 4 seasons throughout the year: summer (from December 22 to March 21), autumn (from March 22 to June 21), winter (from June 22 to September 22) and spring (from September 23 to December 21).
 In summer the maximum temperature can reach 29ºC. and the minimum at 19ºC.
 In winter, the maximum temperature can reach 20ºC. while the minimum can drop to 13ºC.